lsst-ts/ts_m2gui/doc/error-handling/error-handling.rst

   Power-cycle the M2 on the general PDU.

 Otherwise, if the M2 is on the level 3, it should be straigt-forward to unplug and replug the power cable (wait >30 seconds in between).

+After rebooting the M2, you need to wait for 5 minutes or more before the connection request.
+If you do not want to wait long, you can follow the :ref:`lsst.ts.m2gui-error_restart_control_system` to make sure the control system is running and waiting for the TCP/IP connection.

 .. _lsst.ts.m2gui-error_reset_m2_interlock_signal: